abferguson/Park-Assist-with-Thingsboard/README.md

 The park assist unit is also integrated with a ThingsBoard server.
 Via ThingsBoard, the unit can be monitored for the latest network parameters, sensor readings, reboots and for errors.
 The park stop distance used by the unit can also be changed through ThingsBoard.

 The unit above was later modified to add a Neopixel LED strip to aid the visual feedback.
-As the car get closer to the sensor, fewer LEDs are lit on the strip.
-At the stop position all Neopixel LEDs are turned on red.
+Others before me have done this and it look like a good way to play with Neopixels and provide useful functionality to the unit.
+Concept: As the car gets closer to the sensor, fewer LEDs are lit on the strip.
+At the stop position all Neopixel LEDs are turned red.
 Like the 5mm LED, the Neopixel LEDs are not lit when the the car is out of range of the sensor.

 Additional LED effects:
 After five seconds of being in the 'park' position, the 5mm LED brighness is reduced.
-Additionally, a random Neopixel animation is executed for amusement.
+Additionally, a random Neopixel animation is executed for amusement for a few seconds.  the Neopixels are then turned off.

 Firmware environment: Arduino IDE